accellera-official/cci/README.txt

 ./
-doc/   :  Some further documentation api/   :  CCI interface files, only include cci.h in user code dummy_implementation/  :  Dummy implementation of CCI interfaces for compile test dummy_example/         :  Compile example
+doc/   :  Some further documentation api/   :  CCI interface files, only include cci.h in user code gs_implementation/  :  GreenSocs implementation of CCI interfaces gs_example/         :  Example using the GreenSocs implementation